BerkeleyHCI/PolymorphicBlocks/getting_started_library.md

-# Getting Started, Part 2: Building Library Blocks
+# Getting Started: Building Library Blocks
 _In this section, we build and add a digital magnetic field sensor ([LF21215TMR](https://www.littelfuse.com/~/media/electronics/datasheets/magnetic_sensors_and_reed_switches/littelfuse_tmr_switch_lf21215tmr_datasheet.pdf.pdf)) to our design._
 _We do this in two stages, first defining a `FootprintBlock` for the chip itself, then building the wrapper application circuit `Block` around it._